Smithsonian Astrophysical Observatory (SAO) Predoctoral Program welcomes

 development, or laboratory experiments at a university or college are

-strongly encouraged to apply.
+strongly encouraged to apply to this program that accepts applications on a rolling admissions basis.
 Online applications are due 6 WEEKS BEFORE THE

 INTENDED APPOINTMENT START DATE.
 For application instructions and a login to the application,